Kumano Kodo/Nakahechi Route: Choose your perfect self-guided itinerary from 2 to 5 days

 Travel to the Hongū area.
 After check-in, visit Kumano Hongu Taisha and Oyu-no-hara Torii [Official websiteGoogle Maps location].

 Stay the night in the Hongū area.
 If you stay in Hongū, enjoy the medicinal hot spring waters at the Public Bath (Sosei-no-yu) [Official websiteGoogle Maps location].
-If you stay in Yunomine Onsen:
+If you remain in Yunomine Onsen:

 • Head to the public onsen [Official websiteGoogle Maps location] (or use the private onsen in your accommodation).